As an Amazon Associate I earn from qualifying purchases. Links below may earn us a commission at no extra cost to you.

 OFM Essentials Racing Style Chair

 If your gaming chair doubles as your work chair, the OFM Essentials is the pick.
 It looks professional enough for video calls while still having the ergonomic support gamers need.
-The mesh back breathes better than PU leather — a real advantage for long sessions.
+The mesh back breathes far better than PU leather — a real advantage if you game for 4+ hours or live somewhere warm.
+The look is understated enough to not scream "gaming setup" in a professional context.

 Pros